Jennifer J. Frydrychowicz

 Pursuant to the Code of Judicial Conduct, neither the judge nor the judicial assistant are permitted to discuss substantive matters without all parties being present.
 Judicial assistants may only assist with procedural inquiries and will not provide legal advice.

-Pleadings filed without appropriate legal authority may be stricken or denied as facially insufficient.
+Motions filed without appropriate legal authority may be stricken or denied as facially insufficient.

 In the interest of judicial economy and in order ensure communication between the parties, the Court expects responsive pleadings to be filed when opposing a properly noticed matter.
 If a hearing is set sixty (60) days or more out, the responsive pleading should be filed no later than two (2) weeks prior to the hearing.
 When a hearing is set more than thirty (30) days out, but less than sixty (60), the responsive pleading should be filed no later than (10) days prior to the hearing.
-If a hearing is set less than thirty (30) days out, a responsive pleading should be filed no later than five (5) days prior to the hearing.
+If a hearing is set less than thirty (30) days out, a responsive motion should be filed no later than five (5) days prior to the hearing.
 If an emergency hearing is set, or otherwise a hearing is set quickly by agreement of the parties, no written response is required, although appreciated.
 Failure to comply may result in sanctions.

 Scheduling Hearings